echalkpad/jpapp/docs/writeup.md

 That’s it.
 You can view/edit the generate files in "joinpay\common\models".
-We can start the app and view the StrongLoop API Explorer to see the generated swagger and even test the REST API calls for "users".
+We can start the app and view the StrongLoop API Explorer to see the generated [swagger](http://swagger.io/) and even test the REST API calls for "users".

 	> node ./
 If you used default config settings it will be expose on [http://localhost:3000/explorer/](http://localhost:3000/explorer/)

 <br/>

-## StrongLoop
+## JoinPay Swagger
 Now lets fast forward and show you what we created for JoinPay.

 ![LoopBack](./imgs/swagger_img.png)